 When it comes to your workout regime, it’s important to include movement and exercises that you enjoy as this will go a long way towards helping you achieve your goals.
 Preparing yourself to do exercises you don’t enjoy is bound to zap your motivation and make it less likely that you’ll stick with your program.
 Consequently, finding a program you enjoy will help ensure you maintain a long-term, active lifestyle instead of reverting back to the comforts provided by a sedentary lifestyle.
 If you enjoy the way your body feels during a high intensity interval training session, for instance, why not incorporate these into every session?

 Don’t let yourself be your biggest obstacle to good health!

-The March issue of our monthly e-newsletter – The Fitness File – is available now!
+The January issue of our monthly e-newsletter – The Fitness File – is available now!
 This issue covers the following: